luontola/specsy/README.md

 ### Assertions

-To use the assertions from JUnit (although they don't always play well with Scala's generics), add the following imports to your test file:
+To use the assertions from [JUnit](http://www.junit.org/), add the following import to your test file:

     import org.junit.Assert._

+To use the assertions from [Hamcrest](http://code.google.com/p/hamcrest/), add the following imports to your test file:

+    import org.hamcrest.MatcherAssert.assertThat
-    import org.hamcrest.CoreMatchers._
+    import org.hamcrest.Matchers._

-To use the assertions from Specs, mix the test class with the [org.specs.SpecsMatchers](http://code.google.com/p/specs/wiki/MatchersGuide#Use_specs_matchers_alone) trait:
+To use the assertions from [specs](http://code.google.com/p/specs/), mix in one of the traits mentioned in [specs' matchers guide](http://code.google.com/p/specs/wiki/MatchersGuide#Use_specs_matchers_alone).
+For example:

     @RunWith(classOf[Specsy])
     class SomeSpec extends Spec with SpecsMatchers {
     }

+To use the assertions from [specs2](http://etorreborre.github.com/specs2/), mix in one of the exception throwing traits mentioned in [specs2's mathers guide](http://etorreborre.github.com/specs2/guide/org.specs2.guide.Matchers.html#Reusing+matchers+outside+of+specs2).

-To use the assertions from ScalaTest, mix the test class with the [org.scalatest.matchers.ShouldMatchers](http://www.scalatest.org/scaladoc/doc-1.2/org/scalatest/matchers/ShouldMatchers.html) trait or one of the other matcher traits:
+To use the assertions from ScalaTest, mix in the [org.scalatest.matchers.ShouldMatchers](http://www.scalatest.org/scaladoc-1.5/org/scalatest/matchers/ShouldMatchers.html) trait or one of the other matcher traits:

     @RunWith(classOf[Specsy])
     class SomeSpec extends Spec with ShouldMatchers {